Do You Struggle With Health-Related Goals?

 A few years ago, a counseling client sat down in my office and looked at me with a guilty expression on her face.
 I typically start sessions by asking how the time between sessions has been.
 We check in on goals, review reactions to situational stressors, and reflect on new learnings over the past week.
-This particular client was working on developing new habits to support a healthier lifestyle.
+This particular person was working on developing new habits to support a healthier lifestyle.

 I often get this response among people that come into my office for food-related anxiety.
 The idea of proverbially “burying their head in the sand” to avoid facing the stress and negative self-judgment over food choices is all too common.
 The question she and many others struggling to stay with a new goal-directed behavior is WHY?
 “Why, when I am able to follow through with so many other things, do I struggle to make inroads with food and exercise?”

 This leads people to feel frustrated, confused and defeated, questioning their own rationality and ability to succeed in future attempts to make effective change.
 It may surprise you to hear that my client’s (and probably your) behavior made perfect sense.

 Most people fall short of their dietary goals for one of the following reasons.

 1) You Have Competing Goals:

 A person may want to lose 15 pounds.
 They may have a good reason to do so.
 Maybe their doctor told them that they are at risk for developing a chronic condition that could be avoided with weight loss.
 Or maybe they want to be able to run around with their kids.
 Maybe they just want to look good for an upcoming reunion (no judging)!